AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 snakemake --conda-create-envs-only
 ```

-*DETAILED Step-by-step guide to running the code.
-Can include:*

-- *Command-line examples or scripts to execute.*
-- *Screenshots, images, or videos illustrating usage.*
-- *Links to detailed documentation or tutorials.*
-- *Diagrams showing data flow or system behavior.*

 ### Notes

 - Kraken2: Large compute node with 600 GB.
 With 16 CUPs wall time was 7m 56s.
 With 2 CPUs wall time was 19m 13s.